jameswolff96/LiveBroadcast/README.md

 The "title" is the custom name that appears before each message.

-"timer" is the time in seconds between the appearance of each message.
+The "timer" is the time in seconds between the appearance of each message.

 You can have as many messages as you would like.